Ready Steady Pop

 For this immersive theatre piece, Spilsby Theatre was transformed into 'Spilsby Television Centre' for a 'live' broadcast of the hit 1960's TV show 'Ready Steady Pop'.
 It was simply advertised as a 60's night with dressing up encouraged.
 The nature of the performance was not revealed until the audience arrived!

 Directing & Producing 2012 & 2013

-Jonathan Kay and The Nomadic Academy of Fools and also by drawing on experience from working in TV, Bruce explored the mythical and magical worlds of television, 60's Pop and celebrity culture.
+Jonathan Kay and The Nomadic Academy of Fools and also by drawing on my personal experience of working in TV, the performance explored the mythical and magical worlds of television, 60's Pop and celebrity culture.

 The cast had no script.
 Improvisation workshops helped develop

 characters, relationships and roles.
 Choreographed flash mob style dances sporadically transformed the performance space.
 To keep the whole experience 'live', edgy and in the moment directing continued in character throughout the performance.